martabellor/PeritonealEquilibrationT/README.md

 ## Shiny Application

 This package includes a Shiny application that allows users to input their data and visualize the results interactively.
+The data used for the diagnostic plots are based on the Peritoneal Equilibration Test developed by Twardowski.
 You can access the Shiny app at the following link:

 [Peritoneal Equilibration Test Shiny App](https://vtj3ex-marta0bello.shinyapps.io/shinyapp/)

 ## Installation